bryanvrgsc/bryanvrgsc.github.io/README.md

 # bryanvrgsc.github.io

 This project showcases my skills, projects, and experience in web development.
+It features a modern design with glassmorphism, dark/light themes, bilingual support (English/Spanish), and a responsive layout.

 ## 🚀 Run Locally